joshuacox/reactiondev/README.md

 ### Usage

+`make build` to build it

+`make run` to run it

-`make` to build it, run it, and follow the logs, ctrl-C to stop watching the logs
+`make logs` and follow the logs, ctrl-C to stop watching the logs

-then `make enter` to go into the dev environment, which should also be on http://localhost:3000
+`make enter` to go into the dev environment, which should also be on http://localhost:3000

 while inside you should have your ssh keys mounted in, so you can do things like `git remote add mycustomreaction git@github.com:githhubuser/mycustomreaction` so you can push any changes you make.
-_